andronikmk/DS-Unit-3-Sprint-1-Software-Engineering/module2-oop-code-style-and-reviews/README.md

 https://github.com/features/code-review/), or use comments in the PR to discuss and iterate.

+## TODO
+    [x] Did you refactor yesterdays code?
+Why or Why Not?
+        - No, the functions were to simple.

 ## Resources and Stretch Goals

 If you have trouble getting a PEP8 tool working in your local environment, you